stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-5-spr22.rst

 #.
 Clone the simulator repository ``git clone https://github.com/jietan/puppersim.git``
 #.
 Follow the instructions in the `System setup <https://github.com/jietan/puppersim#system-setup/>`_ and `Getting the code ready <https://github.com/jietan/puppersim#getting-the-code-ready/>`_ sections of the Puppersim README.md.

 Step 2.
-Check you can train ARS
+Train the policy using RL (ARS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Follow instructions at https://github.com/Nate711/puppersim/blob/main/puppersim/reacher/README.md to run the commands to train the policy.
 #.
 Wait about 50 iterations until going to step 3 but leave it training